 We still provide a quick ‘how-to’ (for those ‘just in case’ scenarios) along with a small note section at the bottom of the page.

-Our intention when creating this eBook was to print and ship physical copies.
-So, we wanted to provide a way for our readers to keep track of any notes or questions as they watch the video tutorial.
+When creating this eBook, we intended to print and ship physical copies.
+However, we also wanted to provide a way for our readers to keep track of any notes or questions they may have as they watch the video tutorial.

 The transition from brief description to video tutorial to free templates to note-taking paints a smooth and clear picture of what to do next.

-It keeps our audience nice and warm because they’re constantly engaging with our Facebook Messenger chatbot.
+It keeps our audience nice and warm because they constantly engage with our Facebook Messenger chatbot.
 Plus, that line of communication is right at their fingertips should they have a question along the way.

 Remember, QR codes can send your audience practically anywhere, so have fun with this!